MayeulLaneyrie/ft_irc/README.md

  	- PART <channel>{,<channel>} [<reason>]
  	- NAMES <channel>{,<channel>}
 ```
-We based on the doc found at: modern.ircdocs.horse.
+We based on the doc found at <modern.ircdocs.horse>

 ## Usage